AndhikaWB/pawpularity-contest-dtc/notes/Eval.md

 visualization.summary_drift_report()
 ```

-That code will show you embedded HTML which shows the data distribution (histogram), drift level, and other info for each column on the dataframe.
+That code will show you an embedded HTML which shows the data distribution (histogram), drift level, and other info for each column on the dataframe.
 However, I can't find anything about what kind of methods or metrics they used, so I guess you need to calculate them yourself.

-I also need to see if they support image data too, and... they support it, but the code example only shows up to this point (`log_image`, but what I want to know is `summary_drift_report`):
+I also need to see if they support image data too, and they support it, but the code example only shows up to this point (`log_image`, but what I want to know is `summary_drift_report`):

 ```
 {'image/Brightness.stddev:types/boolean': 0, 'image/Brightness.stddev:types/string': 0, 'image/Brightness.stddev:types/object': 0, 'image/Brightness.stddev:cardinality/est': 1.0, 'image/Brightness.stddev:cardinality/upper_1': 1.000049929250618, 'image/Brightness.stddev:cardinality/lower_1': 1.0, 'image/Brightness.stddev:distribution/mean': 25.719757982712743, 'image/Brightness.stddev:distribution/stddev': 0.0, 'image/Brightness.stddev:distribution/n': 1, 'image/Brightness.stddev:distribution/max': 25.719757982712743, 'image/Brightness.stddev:distribution/min': 25.719757982712743, 'image/Brightness.stddev:distribution/q_01': 25.719757982712743, 'image/Brightness.stddev:distribution/q_05': 25.719757982712743, 'image/Brightness.stddev:distribution/q_10': 25.719757982712743, 'image/Brightness.stddev:distribution/q_25': 25.719757982712743, 'image/Brightness.stddev:distribution/median': 25.719757982712743, 'image/Brightness.stddev:distribution/q_75': 25.719757982712743, 'image/Brightness.stddev:distribution/q_90': 25.719757982712743, 'image/Brightness.stddev:distribution/q_95': 25.719757982712743, 'image/Brightness.stddev:distribution/q_99': 25.719757982712743}
 ```

-Sure it shows a verbose info, but I want a summary of what is actually happening.
-So what if their brightness is at X level?
+Sure it shows a verbose info, but I want a summary of what is actually happening, so what if their brightness is at X level?
 I just want to know if all these changes are significant or not.
 I can't find more examples involving image data from their main GitHub page, so I guess my search ends here.

-Setting that aside, their dashboard (WhyLabs) looks pretty nice though, I would say even better than Evidently, and probably has the features that I want (e.g. drift comparison).
+Setting that aside, their dashboard (WhyLabs) design looks pretty nice though, I would say even better than Evidently, and probably has the features that I want (e.g. drift comparison).
 I don't plan to use their dashboard, but it may be a consideration for some people.

 The good:
 - Pretty simple, but may be too barebone for some people